jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 If this does not work, you may need to set the location of the file to be tested in pydevd_file_utils.py.
-1. Navigate to the org.python.pydev_* directory you copied into makahiki/vagrant earlier, then go to the pysrc directory.
+1. Navigate to the org.python.pydev_<version> directory you copied into makahiki/makahiki earlier, then go to the pysrc directory.
 Open the pydevd_file_utils.py file.
 2. Follow the instructions at the beginning of the file to edit the PATHS_FROM_ECLIPSE_TO_PYTHON variable's value to match the location